 When we set out from Norway in 2014, we planned to sail south until the butter melted, then head west.
 After sailing down to the Canary Islands, we crossed the Atlantic to Barbados.
 After a brief island hopping stint, we went through the Panama Canal in April 2015.
 We then headed out across the South Pacific, with stops in Galapagos, Marquesas, Tuamotos, Society Islands, Cook Islands, Niue and Tonga, before heading down to New Zealand before the start of the cyclone season.

 In 2016, we crossed the rest of the Pacific, before continuing west across the Indian Ocean, ending up in South Africa.
-In 2017, we will cross the Atlantic twice – westward across the South Atlantic to the Caribbean, before heading eastwards back to Europe.
+In 2017, we crossed the Atlantic twice – westward across the South Atlantic to the Caribbean, then from there to the east coast of Canada, before heading eastwards back to Europe.

 Skipper, fixer of broken engines, clogged filters and most other technical miseries.
 Notoriously worried about how things that should be stuck (mast, winches et cetera) might come lose, and how things that should move (cylinders, pumps and whatnot) might become stuck.